 Nurse Licensure Compact status

-Missouri is an attractive destination for travel nurses, due to its status as one of 25 Nurse Licensure Compact (NLC) states.
+Missouri is an attractive destination for travel nurses, due to its status as a Nurse Licensure Compact (NLC) state.
 The NLC is a multi-state nursing license that allows nurses to practice in participating states without having to apply for a new license each time.
 The multistate license makes practicing across state borders more affordable and convenient, and helps remove the cumbersome expenses and paperwork involved in securing multiple licenses.

 Involved and engaged healthcare professionals